mhennemeyer/objectivematchy/README.markdown

 ## Thanks to

-* David Chelimsky, Dave Astels, Dan North, Pat Maddox, Steven Baker, et.al. for RSpec.
+* David Chelimsky, Dave Astels, Dan North, Pat Maddox, Steven Baker, Aslak Hellesoy et.al. for RSpec.
+* Aslak Hellesoy, David Chelimsky and Dan North for RBehave/RSpecUserStories/Cucumber.
 * sen:te for OCUnit and the SenTestingKit.
 * Erik Doernenburg for OCMock.
 * Steve Jobs for the iPhone.